OSGeo/grass/doc/development/github_guide.md

 Alternatively, you can explore GitHub CLI tool (_gh_) which allows you to do `git push` and create a PR in one step with `gh pr create -fw`.

+## Guidelines for writing a meaningful pull request

+A well-written pull request (PR) is critical because it improves collaboration and efficiency within a project.
+It allows reviewers to quickly understand the purpose and impact of the changes, making it easier to assess the quality, compatibility, and necessity of the code.
+Clear PRs reduce the risk of misunderstandings, help track progress, and ensure that changes are aligned with the project's goals.
+They also facilitate faster merges and better documentation, resulting in more stable and maintainable software.

+### PR Title

+The title should be descriptive and clearly summarize the main purpose or change in the pull request.
+Start the title with the tool name or a keyword (e.g.:
+`tool X: add functionality Y for Z`.
+Keep it short, i.e. aim for concise titles, typically under 50-60 characters.

+### PR Content

+- Summary: Briefly describe the changes and their purpose.
+- Details: Outline the most important changes, focusing on impact.
+- Screenshots or logs: If the changes involve GUI or logs, provide relevant screenshots or logs.
+- Tests: Provide steps or mention tests for validation or reproducibility.
+- References: Link to related issues (e.g., "Fixes #1234") or previous discussions.

 ## After creating a PR

 GRASS GIS maintainers will now review your PR.